doubledutch/doubledutch.github.io-old/rn/index.md

 file at the root folder of your project.
 Then, updating an extension is as simple as publishing again.

 Upon publishing your extension, you will receive a URL to the extension bundle.
-This URL can be inserted into a DoubleDutch mobile app as a new menu section in the [CMS](https://cms.doubledutch.me) or [Studio](https://studio.doubledutch.me) by adding it as a Web View.
+This URL can be inserted into a DoubleDutch mobile app as a new menu section in the [CMS](https://cms.doubledutch.me) by adding it as a Web View.
 Simply paste the mobile URL which will be of the form:

 ```